-A disproportionate number of people who are incarcerated have a current or past medical condition, including a chronic condition such as high blood pressure or diabetes, infectious disease, substance use disorder, or mental illness.
-People with a mental illness are 2-4 times more likely to be incarcerated as compared to the general population.
+A disproportionate number of people who are incarcerated have current or past medical conditions, including chronic conditions such as high blood pressure or diabetes, infectious disease, substance use disorder, or mental illness.
+People with a mental illness are 2-4 times more likely to be incarcerated compared to the general population.
 Rather than receiving appropriate treatment for their conditions in the community, people who are incarcerated often experience chronic stress exacerbated by social isolation, violence and lack of support that can worsen underlying conditions.
-This can ultimately have a harmful effect on an individual even after reentry and over the entire lifecourse.
+Ultimately, this can have a harmful effect on an individual even after re-entry into the community and over the entire lifecourse.

-These letters can be used to advocate for a patient whose criminal offense is in large part a result of an underlying medical condition or mental illness, who is at risk of worsening physical and/or mental health if incarcerated, and who would benefit from community medical and behavioral health services.
+This letter can be used to advocate for a patient whose criminal offense is in large part a result of an underlying medical condition or mental illness, whose physical and/or mental health is at risk of worsening if incarcerated, and who would benefit from community medical and behavioral health services.

 Court Advocacy Letter Template